-Recently, Elon Musk announced that Teslas can no longer be paid for with bitcoins.
-The reason for that decision was remarkable: producing bitcoins takes so much energy that it does not fit Tesla’s image as a sustainable company.
+Recently, Elon Musk announced that Teslas can no longer be purchased with bitcoins.
+The reason for that decision was an interesting one: producing bitcoins takes so much energy that it does not fit Tesla’s image as a sustainable company.

-Image is just one of the factors that forces companies to opt for sustainability.
+Image is just one of the elements that forces companies to opt for sustainability.
 Increasingly, companies are feeling pressure from shareholders, governments and customers to accelerate greening.
-Sustainability targets are also increasingly taken into account in determining the bonus of the company top.
+We see more and more that sustainability targets taken into account in determining the bonus of the company top.
 According to research by ING, 7% of the 450 companies surveyed have already implemented sustainability targets, while 62% plan to do so.

 “Level 2” sustainability is about facilitating the wider organization to achieve sustainability targets with the help of IT.